 Working knowledge of: normal and abnormal communication development; oral peripheral examination techniques; speech therapy assessment and intervention techniques; identification, evaluation and diagnosis of communication disorders; treatment modalities for communication disorders; operation, use and care of sophisticated equipment and assistive devices used in speech and language therapy; dysphagia management techniques; prosthetic devices and their application; teaching resource materials and activities that remediate speech and language problems.
-Ability to: provide advanced level therapeutic services specific to the population served; counsel and instruct patients, parents and caretakers in specific techniques and activities designed to develop and improve communication; maintain current knowledge of developments in the field including innovative therapeutic methods, equipment and assessment tools; provide work direction to support staff and others as assigned; and all knowledge, skills and abilities required at the lower level.
+Ability to: provide advanced level therapeutic services specific to the population served; counsel, coach and support patients/clients, parents and caretakers in specific techniques and activities designed to develop and improve communication; maintain current knowledge of developments in the field including innovative therapeutic methods, equipment and assessment tools; provide work direction to support staff and others as assigned; and all knowledge, skills and abilities required at the lower level.

-FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): General knowledge of: Public Law 94-142, Title XIX regulations, and agency policies related to patient care and services provided; State purchasing procedures and personnel regulations.
+FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job):

+General knowledge of: Public Law 94-142: Individuals with Disabilities Education Act, Title XIX regulations, diagnostic medical and mental disorders codes, procedural service codes and agency policies related to patient/client care and services provided; State purchasing procedures and personnel regulations.